 Baba Gurdit Singh charted a Japanese ship from Hongkong.

-At intermediate ports consignment of Ghadar newspaper were received on board.
+At intermediate ports consignment of Ghadar newspaper was received on board.

 On the 23rd of May, the Komagata Maru arrived at Vancouver with 351 Sikhs and 21 Punjabi Muhammadan on Board.